James Glynn and Tomek Mossakowski enjoyed a stunning trip to Puerto Rico courtesy of OutOfOffice.com, Puerto Rico Tourism and Norwegian Air.

 Our holiday began when we flew on Norwegian's brand new Dreamliner 787 plane (no, really!).
 They're spacious, sleek and speedy, with very cool details like wifi, a power socket in every seat, huge windows that dim at the touch of a button and – best of all – a card-reader so that you can pay for drinks at the touch of a button.
 This, after two wines, two beers and some champagne, turned out to be a pretty dangerous innovation!

-Touch down in San Juan and we headed to straight to one of the city's most up and coming restaurants, Santaella, where visiting Americans dressed in smart shirts and sneakers queued out the door while trendy locals clinked cocktail glasses at the bar.
+'s most up and coming restaurants, Santaella, where visiting Americans dressed in smart shirts and sneakers queued out the door while trendy locals clinked cocktail glasses at the bar.
 We journeyed through the tapas menu, falling in love with a soft-tortilla taco stuffed to its floury brim with generous chunks of fresh tuna.

 The next morning, we moved to The Wyndham, a huge resort only 30 minutes outside of San Juan.
 The buildings, facilities, pools and service were fantastic, but best of all was its close proximity to some of Puerto Rico's best tourist sites.